HaxeFoundation/hxnodejs/HOWTO.md

 }
 ```

 Note that the abstract type must have a `to String` cast so it can be used where a string is expected (because event names are strings).
+Event constant names are `UpperCamelCase` and their values are actual event names.

 **TODO: decide on event inheritance https://github.com/HaxeFoundation/hxnodejs/issues/21**